jiayuehua/blog/_posts/2021-11-18-blog-roundup.md

 ---

-At CppCon this year, [Ben Deane](https://cpp.chat/guests/ben_deane/)'s nametag featured a cryptic crossword clue.
-(I don't quite remember the wording.
-"Bird damaged a pencil," perhaps?
-I'm sure Twitter will tell me.)
+At CppCon this year, [Ben Deane](https://cpp.chat/guests/ben_deane/)'s nametag featured a cryptic crossword clue: _Bird chewing a pencil (7)._
 That got us talking about crosswords, which reminded me that a few months earlier I'd learned of Vermont poet [Holly Painter](http://www.hollypainter.com/), who has a book coming out next year titled _At last, we listen closely: